arvydasg/hugo_blog/arvydasgblog/content/posts/clone_skelbiu.md

-Here is a link to my [Skelbiu.lt clone](https://arvydas.dev/codeacademy/javascript/skelbiult/index.html)(give it a few seconds to load, api is sometimes slow :) ).
+Here is a link to my [Skelbiu.lt clone](https://arvydas.dev/codeacademy/javascript/skelbiult/index.html)(give it a few seconds to load, this api service can sometimes be slow :) ).

 Working with API's, fetchign and updating data is one of the most intersting things that I have done with JavaScript so far.
 I am happy